 Leliveld, Prof. Marijke

-She received a grant of €100,000 from the Gratama Foundation for a research project that focuses on producing organic textiles for sustainable fashion.
-Leliveld focuses on the consumer side of the project: what do consumers need in order to accept certain materials as suitable for clothing?
+For her research on sustainable fashion, she received a grant from the Gratama Foundation for a research project that focuses on producing organic textiles for sustainable fashion.
+Leliveld focuses on the consumer side of the project: what do consumers need in order to accept new type of materials as suitable for clothing?

-Lelieveld is also part of the new SORTED textile project, which focuses on innovation, recycling, behavioural change, and circular business models throughout the textile chain, from collection and sorting to reuse and fibre-to-fibre recycling.
+Leliveld is also part of the new SORTED textile project, which focuses on innovation, recycling, behavioural change, and circular business models throughout the textile chain, from collection and sorting to reuse and fibre-to-fibre recycling.
 Under Leliveld’s leadership, research is being conducted into how consumers can make their clothing consumption more sustainable – by buying, wearing, and discarding less, better, and more consciously.

 Previously in the news